forwardtothepast/js_fundamentals/README.md

-Contains features of js core
+Contains features of javascript core
 1) prototype.js - explains the prototype inheritance in js  and object getOwnPropertyDescriptor